 - That cable lands on an APOEJK2-WH in-wall PoE switch plate.

-- The plate powers a Wi-Fi AP, a camera or AV endpoint and possibly a touch panel or IoT node.
+- The plate powers/connects a Wi-Fi AP, a camera or AV endpoint, plus optional local control/touch endpoints.

-Cables like POEJC6E-CMP are designed as the “default” 23-AWG Cat6e horizontal for POE-Jack® installations:
+Cables like POEJC6E-CMP are used as the default 23-AWG Cat6e horizontal:

-- 23-AWG solid copper for low DC resistance and better PoE performance.
+- 23-AWG solid copper for lower DC resistance and better PoE performance.

 Design patterns & recommended GRID combos

-The table below shows how 23-AWG vs 24-AWG plays out in real GRID / POE-Jack® scenarios.
-Adjust model counts and wattage to your project.
+The table below shows how 23-AWG vs 24-AWG plays out in real scenarios.
+Adjust counts and wattage to your project.

 | Scenario | Cable & hardware pattern | Why 23-AWG Cat6e wins | Canadian gotcha ⚠️ |